 The proposed vegetation treatments would consist of reducing tree density within pinyon-juniper forests.
 Pinyon-dominated habitats, especially those with many mature, uncrowded pinyon trees, are areas of greatest seed production (Johnson and Smith 2008).
-Pinyon jay flocks need very large areas (approximately 8,600 acres) of productive pinyon pines for harvesting and caching of pinyon seeds, and these areas should contain large trees for maximum cone productivity (Johnson 2015).
+Pinyon jay flocks need very large areas (approximately 8,600 acres) of productive pinyon pines for harvesting and caching of pinyon seeds, and these areas should contain large trees for maximum cone productivity (Johnson et al. 2015).
 Likewise, Latta et al. (1999) called for maintaining large, cone-bearing pinyon pines in mature pinyon-juniper woodlands and Johnson et al. (2011) recommended that when managing habitat for pinyon jays, clearing of juniper and pinyon trees should be avoided when possible.

-The proposed vegetation treatments would reduce tree density and canopy cover in pinyon-juniper habitat.
+The proposed vegetation treatments would reduce tree density and canopy cover in pinyonjuniper habitat.
 Small scale openings may provide additional cache sites or attract alternate food sources such as insects or lizards.
 Pinyon jays tend to return year after year to traditional colony sites.
 Strong site fidelity could limit the ability of a pinyon jay flock to pioneer new, available habitat (Johnson 2011).
 To avoid adverse impacts to nesting pinyon jays, the proposed treatment areas would be surveyed prior to implementation and any identified nest colonies would be delineated and protected from tree removal (Latta 1999), as described in the design features.
+A 500-meter buffer around nesting colony sites would be observed as per the wildlife design features in the proposed action should treatments take place during the nesting season (February 1-July 31).